liteseed/edge/README.md

 # bungo

-Implementation of a Bundler in Go
+Implementation of a Liteseed Bundler Node in Go

 ## Getting Started